-Writing a fellowship proposal can clarify your thinking about your research and improve your ability to communicate its essence and potential impact.
+External awards are prestigious and a valuable acknowledgement of intellectual pursuit and promise.
+In addition, writing a fellowship proposal can clarify your thinking about your research and improve your ability to communicate its essence and potential impact.
 The competition also can expose you to valuable feedback.
 Receiving a competitive external fellowship is an honor that stays with you throughout your career and can improve your professional prospects.